sanchezgregory/docker-compose-laravel-nginx/README.md

 # Now...
 You can clone your laravel app into html folder, and you can re-use the .env existing file for the new projects .env keeping some important variables for the docker itself

+# Clone project only like this: From root docker project
+git clone git@github.com:name/project.git html

 # Ready config for redis since .env.example
 After you see local env is mounted, Go to inside docker and run:
     composer install